What Nursing School Questions Should You Ask Admissions Advisors?

 3. Questions to Ask About Nursing School Admissions Requirements

-You can likely find ABSN requirements on each program’s website, but it’s beneficial to ask your nursing school admissions counselor about specific requirements.
-Your counselor can help you plan to complete any lingering admissions requirements you may be missing before the application deadline for your target start date.
+You can likely find ABSN requirements on each program’s website, but asking your nursing school admissions advisor about specific requirements is beneficial.
+Your advisor can help you plan to complete any lingering admissions requirements you may be missing before the application deadline for your target start date.

-Your admissions counselor can identify if you’re an ideal candidate for the program and help you stay on track with completing prerequisite courses.
-Once you meet the program’s admissions requirements, your counselor will assist with forms or documentation you may need to submit with your application.
+Your admissions advisor can identify if you’re an ideal candidate for the program and help you stay on track with completing prerequisite courses.
+Once you meet the program’s admissions requirements, your advisor will assist with forms or documentation you may need to submit with your application.

 In addition to 60 college credits or a non-nursing bachelor’s degree from an accredited university or college, to qualify for enrollment in UST’s ABSN program, you must: